WSDSB-hub/Industrial-Robot-Anomaly-Detection/README.md

 4. **Joint-level anomaly localization** using Jacobian pseudoinverse, with honest analysis of its observability limitations.
 5. **Fault association mining** using co-occurrence analysis and confidence-based rules.
 6. **Severity-weighted maintenance prioritization** that translates fault data into actionable engineering recommendations.
+7. **Real-field validation** using genuine production data, which revealed the limitations of simplified kinematic models and demonstrated honest failure analysis.
 ---

 ## Limitations and Honest Assessment